 Put the mixture in a dark warm place (I sometimes use microwave or oven) and let it rise for about 1 hour or until it doubles.
 You don't want to leave too long so it doesn't have the "yeasty' smell.

-In a fryer or deep bottom saucepan, pour enough oil for frying and heat in a high medium heat.
+In a fryer or deep bottom saucepan, pour enough oil for frying and heat in high medium heat.
 Make sure the oil is hot.

 Use an ice cream scoop or your hand to scoop (like a ball) and drop into the hot oil. (watch your hand)

 When the bottom part is brown flip and lets the other side fry for a few more minutes.

 When it's all golden brown, take them out of the oil and drop on a lined pan to drain.
 Repeat the process until all the dough is finished.